Computing Curriculum

 • Feedback used to direct differentiation and progress through the topics

-• Scaffolding present through curriculum resources which seek to support less able pupils in segmenting their learning and allow more able students to challenge their understanding.
+• Scaffolding present through curriculum resources which seek to support less able pupils in segmenting their learning and allow more able pupils to challenge their understanding

-• Revision checklists produced to aid students in the production of comprehensive revision resources to consolidate learning.
+• Revision checklists produced to aid pupils in the production of comprehensive revision resources to consolidate learning

 Computing learning journey